mathesar-foundation/mathesar-wiki/home.md

 **Mathesar** is an open source project that provides an intuitive user interface to databases.
 We aim to make it easy for non-technical users to work with both existing and new databases without any pre-existing knowledge of database concepts.

 Currently, Mathesar is a work in progress.
-We aim to release our alpha version in mid-2022.
+We aim to release our alpha version in early 2023.

 - [:question: About Mathesar *More about the project*](/product/about)
 - [:computer: Source Code *Mathesar's source code on GitHub*](https://github.com/centerofci/mathesar)